Government schemes for first time buyers

 South West £349,000

-Help to buy equity loan repaymentYou don’t have to pay any interest on your Help to Buy Equity loan for the first five years, and the loan only needs to be repaid when your property is sold, or at the end of your mortgage term - whichever happens first.
+Those who’ve bought a home using a Help to Buy Equity loan don’t have to pay any interest for the first five years, and the loan only needs to be repaid when the property is sold, or at the end of the mortgage term - whichever happens first.

 So, if your entire equity loan is the minimum 10% of the property value, then you will have to pay back the full 10% in one go.
 If your equity loan is 20% of the property value, you have the option of paying it back in two 10% chunks, or one 20% payment.